maviola5/angular_gulp/README.md

     $ npm install
     $ gulp watch

-*Make sure you have both node.js and git installed
+Make sure you have both node.js and git installed

 That's it!
 Focus on the bigger picture, stop sweating the small stuff.
+*
+##Features
+-SASS preprocessor
+-JS concatenation
+-Image optimization
+-Livereload